Central simple algebra: Splitting field

 We can use the existence of the splitting field to define reduced norm and reduced trace for a CSA A. Map A to a matrix ring over a splitting field and define the reduced norm and trace to be the composite of this map with determinant and trace respectively.
 For example, in the quaternion algebra H, the splitting above shows that the element t + x i + y j + z k has reduced norm t^{2} + x^{2} + y^{2} + z^{2} and reduced trace 2t.

 The reduced norm is multiplicative and the reduced trace is additive.
-An element a of A is invertible if and only if its reduced norm in non-zero: hence a CSA is a division algebra if and only if the reduced norm is non-zero on the non-zero elements.
+An element a of A is invertible if and only if its reduced norm is non-zero: hence a CSA is a division algebra if and only if the reduced norm is non-zero on the non-zero elements.

 Generalization

 CSAs over a field K are a non-commutative analog to extension fields over K – in both cases, they have no non-trivial 2-sided ideals, and have a distinguished field in their center, though a CSA can be non-commutative and need not have inverses (need not be a division algebra).
 This is of particular interest in noncommutative number theory as generalizations of number fields (extensions of the rationals Q); see noncommutative number field.